nielsdaw/EPITA_iOS/README.md

 # EPITA_iOS
-for the iOS course on EPITA
+For the iOS course on EPITA

+The application "Novus Mondus" is a news reader, pulling XML data from the bbc.rss feed (technology section).
+Enjoy.

+Best
+Niels